dist-ribut-us/merkle/readme.md

 [![GoDoc](https://godoc.org/github.com/dist-ribut-us/merkle?status.svg)](https://godoc.org/github.com/dist-ribut-us/merkle)

 ### To-do
+* Delete test data: if a test fails, the next round of tests will fail because they are reading the old database.

 Someday
+* pass a slice into readleaf, that could be way more efficient
 * get many blocks and uncles
 * timestamp on tree
   * ttl : erase tree after a certain point